 The scheme is open to doctoral students and early career researchers from the Departments of Politics and International Relations, Social Policy and Intervention, Sociology, and the Oxford Centre for European History.

-Doctoral students are invited to apply to OxPo to spend up to an academic year at Sciences Po in Paris. http://oxpo.politics.ox.ac.uk/index.asp.
-Shorter stays are also possible and the university calendar at Sciences Po is available here.
-Other relevant information can be found on the Sciences Po website.
+Doctoral students are invited to apply to OxPo to spend up to an academic year at Sciences Po in Paris.
+Please check visa requirements.
+Other student-related information can be found on the Sciences Po website.

-can propose a Working papers, which will be posted on the website here.
+can propose Working Papers, which will be posted online

 submit a short report of activities including a list of publications and forthcoming publications, seminar contributions, etc. Reports are examined by the Scientific Management Committee and edited versions of the reports can be posted to help future candidates plan their visit.